John Paul is a now retired academic with a background in psychology and philosophy.

 This invisible world is the world of spirit.
-According to Rol ’Each thing has its own spirit’(Lugli, 1997, p.3).
-What differentiates us from ostensibly inanimate objects is the fact that our spirit is ‘intelligent’: conscious, creative and capable of acting upon the material world even beyond the commonly acknowledged laws of nature.
-Along with spirit, ‘man’ is endowed with a soul who can aspire to immortality, which leaves the body upon death and returns to God who created it.
-The spirit instead remains on earth, as a sort of psychic residue, containing all the information pertaining to any individual’s history and abilities - an ancient view revived in the early 20th century in the West by Rudolf Steiner (1861-1925) under the term ‘akaschic record’, that Rol may have arrived at independently on the basis of his own experiences.
+According to Rol, ’Each thing has its own spirit’(Lugli, 1997, p.3 MT).
+What differentiates us from ostensibly inanimate objects is the fact that our spirit is ‘intelligent’: conscious, creative, and capable of acting upon the material world even beyond the commonly acknowledged laws of nature.
+Along with spirit, ‘man’ is endowed with a soul who can aspire to immortality, which leaves the body upon death and returns to God, who created it.
+The spirit instead remains on earth as a sort of psychic residue, containing all the information pertaining to any individual’s history and abilities - an ancient view revived in the early 20th century in the West by Rudolf Steiner (1861-1925) under the term ‘akashic record,’ that Rol may have arrived at independently on the basis of his own experiences.

-In the case of a human being, his or her intelligent spirit has the potential of being energized and activated through the mediation of individuals like Rol capable of entering a state of ‘sublime consciousness’ - which he defined in various ways, including as a state of union with the absolute.
-It should therefore be clear that it is not the ‘dead’ who come back, as in the spiritualist tradition, and who intervene in seances through the mediation of a medium: just their intelligent spirit.
+In the case of a human being, his or her intelligent spirit has the potential of being energized and activated through the mediation of individuals like Rol, capable of entering a state of ‘sublime consciousness’—which he defined in various ways, including as a state of union with the absolute.
+It should therefore be clear that it is not ‘dead’ people who come back, as in the spiritualist tradition, and who intervene in seances through the mediation of a medium: it is their intelligent spirit.
 Rol always expressed his extraneity to both the views of spiritualism and its practices.

-On the other hand, Rol always declared himself a fervent Christian, and specifically a Catholic one; therefore the question of how his views cohere with Roman Catholic doctrine is of some interest.
-To my knowledge, the Church never pronounced itself on Rol’s thought.
-His views on the 'intelligent spirit' in particular have been regarded by some as fundamentally extraneous to Catholic doctrine (e.g., Introvigne, 2000).
+On the other hand, Rol always declared himself a fervent Catholic; therefore, the question of how his views cohere with Roman Catholic doctrine is of some interest.
+His views on the 'intelligent spirit,' in particular, have been regarded by some as fundamentally extraneous to Catholic doctrine (e.g., Introvigne, 2000).
+However, to my knowledge, the Church never pronounced itself on Rol’s thoughts.

 In a letter to his brother, Rol wrote that ‘saying that God is in the sun, in the worm, in the ash of a cigarette, even in a playing card is to assert the truth.’(Rol, 2012, p.
-425).
-And God of course is also in us, our higher attributes reflecting the fact that we were made in God’s image.
-It seems also clear that Rol regarded God not just as coextensive with nature, as in pantheism, but also transcending it.
-In philosophic parlance his views can therefore be regarded as a variety of panentheism.
-This view seems to me to accord with a number of Christian Churches, including the Orthodox Catholic Church, the closest to the Church of Rome on spiritual grounds.
-And of course, with Non-Western metaphysical traditions as well.
+425, MT).
+And God, of course, is also in us, our higher attributes reflecting the fact that we were made in God’s image.
+It also seems clear that Rol regarded God not just as coextensive with nature, as in pantheism, but also as transcending it.
+In philosophic parlance, his views can therefore be regarded as a variety of panentheism.
+This view seems to me to accord with a number of Christian denominations, including the Orthodox Catholic Church, the closest to the Church of Rome on doctrinal grounds.
+And, of course, with Non-Western metaphysical traditions as well.

 Rol assigned great importance to the spiritual underpinnings of his possibilities and their manifestations.
-As noted, he repeatedly asserted that these remarkable phenomena did not matter in themselves – except I would imagine in the case of the help he was at times able to bring to people in distress -, but as evidence of the higher reaches of human nature, for which ‘nothing is impossible’ once a certain level of spiritual development is attained; of the imperishability of its makeup; of the existence of God within and outside creation.
-He often regretted that this higher context went lost in favor of a facile fascination with his prodigies.
+As noted, he repeatedly asserted that these remarkable phenomena did not matter in themselves—except, I would imagine in the case of the help he was at times able to bring to people in distress—but as evidence of the higher reaches of human nature, for which ‘nothing is impossible' once a certain level of spiritual development is attained; of the imperishability of its makeup; of the existence of God within and outside creation.
+He often claimed to regret that this higher context went lost in favor of a facile fascination with his prodigies.